HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

   sql_file="image_srcset_sizes.sql"
 )
 }}

+Almost a third of crawled pages use `srcset`; pretty good!

 And `w` descriptors, which allow browsers to select a resource based on both varying layout widths and varying screen densities, are four times more popular than `x` descriptors, which only enable DPR-adaptation.